-Maximize your ability to protect your tenants and minimize property damage by having plans in place for any scenario.
+Maximize your ability to protect your tenants and minimize property damage by having plans in place for any property emergency scenario.
 This should include fires, flooding, gas leaks, and natural issues relevant to your area such as hurricanes, earthquakes and tornadoes.

-Have specific messages saved in your DialMyCalls account that cover all unforeseen events that could affect your property.
+- Have specific messages saved in your DialMyCalls account that cover all unforeseen events that could affect your property.
 This way when one occurs, you don’t need to waste time trying to figure out what the message should say.
 This also allows the message to come across as clear and calm, something you may not be able to accomplish if recording it in the heat of the moment.

-Have an SMS keyword personalized that conveys an emergency alert and make sure that your residents know what that is.
+- Have an SMS keyword personalized that conveys an emergency alert and make sure that your residents know what that is.
 Try something like the building number followed by the word alert or your subdivision name if you are an HOA leader.
 Emergencies like gas leaks and fires have a way of taking place in the middle of the night when people are sleeping.
 You are going to want a strong visual message that is going to grab their attention and get them out of bed.

-If evacuation is necessary, have a central meeting place set up beforehand and remind tenants and homeowners of its location in your message.
+- If evacuation is necessary, have a central meeting place set up beforehand and remind tenants and homeowners of its location in your message.
 You will be too busy dealing with authorities to do a physical head count, so send a two-way text and tell all of your residents to reply back that they are safe.

-You should also have a plan in place for any elderly or disabled residents who may need assistance with evacuating.
+- You should also have a plan in place for any elderly or disabled residents who may need assistance with evacuating.
 Talk to their neighbors and set up procedures to ensure that they make it out to safety.
 Have a separate message set up for this contact group to remind them of their added responsibility.

-In addition to your reliable communication system, you also need to make sure that your building or neighborhood is ready for an emergency.
+- In addition to your reliable communication system, you also need to make sure that your building or neighborhood is ready for an emergency.
 The inside of an apartment building should have all exits clearly marked with lighted signs.
 Fire extinguishers and alarms should be checked regularly to make sure they are working.

 With a solid plan in place and clear means of communicating, you can avert any disaster that may strike your property.
-Know that emergencies are going to arise, and be proactive to ensure that all of your residents are taken care of.
+Know that property emergencies are going to arise, and be proactive to ensure that all of your residents are taken care of.